evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 ---
 date: 2017-04-02 16:07:38 -0500
 layout: post
-title: "The problems of REST today and a vision for the future."
+title: "The problems embedding with REST today and how it might be solved"
 tags:
    - rest
    - hypermedia
    - hal
    - http
+   - http2
+   - api
 ---

 When looking at REST, the underlying theory, and various interpretations and